-As a landlord, your role involves more than just managing properties; it's about creating a safe and welcoming environment for all your tenants, including those with assistance animals.
-In this guide, we'll unpack the legalities surrounding ESAs and Service Animals in rental properties, helping you understand when and how to accommodate these special companions within your units.
+As a property owner, your role involves more than just managing properties; it's about creating a safe and welcoming environment for all your residents, including those with assistance animals.
+In this guide, we'll unpack the legalities surrounding ESAs and Service Animals in rental properties, helping you understand when and how to accommodate these special companions within your residences.

 Understanding the Difference Between ESAs and Service Animals